ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_device_config.rst

 interface
 +++++++++

-- Description: The interface/port number you are editing
+- Description: The interface/port number you are editing.